SparkysWidgets/Marlin/README.md

 Allowed values: ['A', 'B', 'C', 'U', 'V', 'W']

-### ARTICULATED_ROBOT_ARM
+### `ARTICULATED_ROBOT_ARM`

 When enabled, feed rate (the F-word in G1 G-code commands) is interpreted with all axes as the feed reference.
 For compatibility with Marlin <= 2.0.9.3, grblHAL/grblHAL-core, Duet3D/RepRap-Firmware, synthetos/g2core and for compatibility with articulated robots (robot arms) for which inverse kinematics are not yet implemented in Marlin.
 For a detailed description of feedrate, see first section.

 ### `FOAMCUTTER_XYUV`

 Define `FOAMCUTTER_XYUV` kinematics for a hot wire cutter with parallel horizontal axes X, U where the hights of the two wire ends are controlled by parallel axes Y, V. Currently only works with `*_DRIVER_TYPE` defined for 5 axes (X, Y, Z, I and J).
 A dummy pin number can be assigned to pins for the unused Z axis.
 Leave `FOAMCUTTER_XYUV` disabled for default behaviour (stepper velocities are calculated using multidimensional linear interpolation over all axes).
 Host software and CAM software for 4 axis foam cutters can be found at https://rckeith.co.uk/file-downloads/ and https://www.jedicut.com/en/download/ .

+### `PENTA_AXIS_TRT`

+Define `PENTA_AXIS_TRT` kinematics for a 5 axis CNC machine in tilting-rotating-table configuration to add support for G-code G43.4 (see section G43.4).
+These machines have 3 mutually orthogonal linear joints aligned with axes XYZ plus a tilting table (A or B axis) on a horizontal rotary table (C axis).
+There are two possible machine geometries:
+- XYZAC TRT machine: The rotational joint of the tilting table is colinear with the X axis when all axes are at the home position.
+This requires `AXIS4_NAME 'A'` and `AXIS5_NAME 'C'`.
+- XYZBC TRT machine: The rotational joint of the tilting table is colinear with the Y axis when all axes are at the home position.
+This requires `AXIS4_NAME 'B'`and `AXIS5_NAME 'C'` (see section `AXIS4_NAME`).

+### `PENTA_AXIS_HT`

+Define `PENTA_AXIS_HT` kinematics for a 5 axis CNC machine in head-table configuration to add support for G-code G43.4 (see section G43.4).
+These machines have 3 mutually orthogonal linear joints aligned with axes XYZ plus a swivel head (A or B axis) and a horizontal rotary table (C axis).
+There are two possible machine geometries:
+- XYZAC head-table machine: The rotational joint of the swivel head is colinear with the X axis when all axes are at the home position.
+This requires `AXIS4_NAME 'A'` and `AXIS5_NAME 'C'`.
+- XYZBC head-table machine: The rotational joint of the swivel head is colinear with the Y axis when all axes are at the home position.
+This requires `AXIS4_NAME 'B'`and `AXIS5_NAME 'C'` (see section `AXIS4_NAME`).

 ### SAFE_BED_LEVELING_START_X